 THE sporting event of year is just around the corner, and I’ll admit that while I’m not a HUGE football fan, I do love any excuse for a little celebration!
-Since Super Bowl Sunday is a Powell Pack favorite, I’m sharing my favorite picks (I mean, how cute are these Super Bowl Paper Straws and Game Day Tray?) to kick-off the weekend’s festivities plus Super Tips for watching the game—and the commercials—without watching your waistline.
+Since Super Bowl Sunday is a favorite around here, I’m sharing my favorite picks to kick-off the weekend’s festivities plus Super Tips for watching the game and the commercials without watching your waistline.
 With 61 million Americans attending a Super Bowl party this upcoming Sunday, it’s clear that for many of us, there’s no party without food!

 - 90 million pounds of chicken wings: That’s over 450 million individual chicken wings!